azishio/seismic-response-rs/README.md

 English | [日本語](README.ja.md)

-# seismic-response
+# Seismic Response

-This crate performs seismic response analysis of a single-degree-of-freedom system using Newmark's β method.
-It can calculate the absolute response acceleration from the seismic acceleration waveform.
+Using Newmark's β method, we will perform seismic response analysis of a single-degree-of-freedom (SDOF) system.
+From the seismic acceleration waveform, we can determine the response displacement, response velocity, response acceleration, and absolute response acceleration.

-If your goal is to perform seismic response analysis, you can also use the [calculation site](https://github.com/azishio/seismic-response-web) implemented using the wasm version of this crate.
+To conduct seismic response analysis, you can use the [calculation site](https://github.com/azishio/seismic-response-web) implemented using the WASM version of this crate.

 ## Usage